csula/cs590-fall-2015/README.md

 ## Announcements

+**12/10/2015**

+Regarding presentation schedule.
+Please note that I will be in the classroom on Friday December 11, 2015 from 6:10 to 9:00 PM for project presentation.
+I will also be in the classroom on Saturday December 12, 2015 from 2:30 to 6:00 PM for project presentation.
+I will return your quiz grades (note only four quizzes will be graded, which means that the 4 quizzes we did not take will be given as credit).
+We will also discuss your project and understanding of it.
+Finally, please review the grading rubric for the final project.
+You will be given a survey, which I will use to assess your final project grade.

 **12/07/2015**

 Grading rubric is updated in the [project.md](documents/final-project/project.md) document.
 Please review it so that you're familiar with how your project will be evaluated.